 In January 2023, Change InSight released its inaugural report, Changing Tides.
-CASL was proud to partner with various other organizations—Apna Ghar, the Alliance of Filipinos for Immigrant Rights and Empowerment Chicago, the Indo-American Center, the Hanul Family Alliance, and SAAPRI—to survey 2,000+ members of Chicago’s AANHPI community about their social determinants of health.
+CASL was proud to partner with various other organizations—Apna Ghar, the Alliance of Filipinos for Immigrant Rights and Empowerment Chicago, the Indo-American Center, the Hanul Family Alliance, and SAAPRI—to survey 2,000+ members of Chicago’s AANHPI community about their Social Drivers of Health.
 The result was actionable insights that policymakers can use to truly improve the conditions where people live, work, and play in their communities.
 Read the report here.

 In this blog post, we review the top five risks facing AANHPI populations in Chicago and offer specific recommendations for policymakers to act on, including both upstream and downstream interventions.